joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-01-antipersistent-basketball.md

 so, given that the game wasn't a tie, there's a $75\%$ chance the Seconds won the game.

-from these ingredients, we can get the steady state distribution of score gaps $P(g),$
+from these ingredients, we can get the whole steady state distribution of score gaps $P(g),$

 $$
   P(g) =